-Generally, cats arch their back when you pet them as display of affection and joy of being touched.
-A happy cat may also purr loudly, meow in a loving manner and head-bunt you at the same time.
+Generally, cats arch their back when you pet them as a display of affection and the joy of being touched.
+A happy cat may also purr loudly, meow in a loving manner, and head-bunt you simultaneously.

 Why does my cat arch its back when it sees me?

-Your cat is arching it’s back when it sees you as a friendly happy greeting.
-One more reason is invitation for play, food solicitation, asking to be petted, or simple attention seeking.
+Your cat is arching it’s back when it sees you as a friendly, happy greeting.
+It's also usually an invitation for play, food solicitation, asking to be petted, or simple attention seeking.